MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 # Upgrade the Dynamics 365 Guides solution (for admins)

+This topic is for Dynamics 365 administrators.
 Some releases of Dynamics 365 Guides require an update to the Dynamics 365 Guides solution.
+When an update is required, the user will see a notification in the **What's new** panel.

 > [!IMPORTANT]
 > Before updating your Dynamics 365 Guides solution, make sure the HoloLens app and the Dynamics 365 Guides app have received the latest updates.